What is Twitter Advanced Search?

 - These hashtags: Simply put, this option displays only those tweets which have the hashtag mentioned by you.

-- Language: This archive search option enables you to filter tweets as per the selected language.
+- Language: This archive search option enables you to filter the tweet data as per the selected language.

 2: Account targeting preferences.

 - From these accounts: This option enables you to specifically target your search to any account that sent out the required keyword.
-If you are eerily specific about the data source, you can specify the accounts on which you wish to perform the search.
+If you are eerily specific about the data source, you can specify the account you wish to perform the search.

 - To these accounts: The ‘To these accounts’ option allows you to select the specific accounts on which the replies or mentions were sent.